toolbarthomas/harbor/README.md

 - Modular functionality with no dependency fragmentation.
 - Use the classic Drupal front-end or include popular framework tooling like [Lit Element](https://lit.dev/), [React](https://react.dev/), [Vue](https://vuejs.org/) or any other custom framework.

-## 🥚 The Concept:

-1. A composed Twig template that can directly be included within Drupal & Storybook
-2. Modular asset management by using the included `attach_library` template function.
-3.

-@WIP

 ## 🚀 Let's begin:

 Harbor is specifically used during the development of your Twig components for a custom Drupal theme or module.